 So, apple crisp was my original claim to fame with my husband.

-The topping has a taste more along the lines of granola than anything paleo, so the seeds were definitely planted for a future granola recipe!
-I’ve said before that I used to have a major cereal habit and granola was probably my favorite of all.
+The topping has a taste more along the lines of granola than anything paleo, so the seeds were definitely planted for a few of my homemade granola recipes!

 Ingredients Needed for Paleo Maple Pecan Apple Crisp